tabler/tabler/pages/_docs/buttons.md

 ## Button variations

-Use any of the available button classes to quickly create a styled button .
-We provide a variety of colors for you to express different emotions.
+Use the button classes that correspond to the function of your button.
+The big range of available colours will help you show your buttons' purpose and make them easy to spot.

 {% capture code %}
 {% for button in site.button-variants %}